sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/docs/research/compiler_testing.md

 	- focus on one platform only; generate 2096 outputs from a single quantum program for the same platform.
 The method should not raise any alarm/positive, because the distributions are identical by construction, since produced by the same platform. (realistic TRUE NEGATIVE WORKs)
 	- focus on a pool of famous algorithms, already present in the official repos of both libraries; run them on both A and B platforms; collect the outputs.
 Assumption: those implementations are corrected and have been independently tested.
 Check if our magic-test do not raise false positive among those, which are supposedly correctly implemented. (real TRUE NEGATIVE cross-platform) (low FALSE POSITIVE on gold standard programs).
 	- focus on one platform only; execute the Qasm program to get distribution A, then append one or more CNOT to the end (before the measurement) and execute it to get distribution B. Assumption: the CNOT highly impacted the program, thus the output should be different.
 We expect the model to raise an alarm for all of the pairs. (realistic TRUE POSITIVE WORKs).
+	- focus on one platform, running program A and Program B, they should be distinguished as two different distributions by our method.
+	- develop a method which is provable correct and returns "these distributions are the same" only when there are actually the same.
+No false positive.
+	- develop a method which is provable correct and returns "these distributions are different" only when there are actually different.
+No false negative.
+	- run Program 1 in Framework A, the method should distinguish the distribution of P1 and the output of P1 where we reverse all the qubits.

 1. How to find the  bug triggering quantum program?